A Growing Wetlands Preservation Project in Holmes County, Ohio

 State-threatened Lake Chubsucker.
 Closer to the main stem of Killbuck Creek, fish researchers made another exciting find – the fry of the state-threatened Lake Chubsucker.
 This fish species was once found in the shallow bays lining the entire south shore of Lake Erie.
 These population strongholds have vanished, and today, the Killbuck watershed is a critical refuge for this now rare fish.

 Planned Visitor Services.
-Killbuck Swamp calls for the purchase of four parcels.
+At present, Killbuck Swamp consists of four parcels.
 Two of them are almost entirely covered with emergent wetlands.
 A bird walk and bird blind will be developed in these parcels along Killbuck Creek proper.
 The third parcel is a very steep 22-acre forested hillside that rises high above the wetland tracts, providing stunning views of the marshlands below.
 A trail will also be developed on this site as well, leading to a long-abandoned stone quarry.
-All three tracts have been awarded partial Clean Ohio funding.
+Fundraising is underway for phase 2 of the preserve, which would connect the phase 2 acquisition (Crane Swamp) to phase 1’s Spatterdock Pond by way of an abandoned railroad corridor that will provide additional opportunities for hiking and birdwatching.